 Now, sometimes there are issues.

 - Trees in the way (so annoying.)
 Please just do what you can.
-If you can’t get good ground-level footage with the drone, then walk the camera around the house.
+If you can’t get good ground-level footage with the drone, then walk the drone camera around the house.
 We know that walking isn’t fun for pilots – but sometimes there’s just no choice.

 - Sometimes there’s not enough room between houses to get good coverage.
 In that case, please try to go to the roofline and film downwards at a 45-degree angle.
 Also film down the sides from the front or back.

 Here’s an example of perfect droning (in our eyes.)
 Note that this video is speeded up.
 We don’t need you to do that.